reactome/graphql/README.md

 ```
 docker run -p 7687:7687 -p 7474:7474 -e NEO4J_dbms_allow__upgrade=true -v $(pwd)/graph.db:/var/lib/neo4j/data/databases/graph.db neo4j:3.5.17
 ```

+Note:
-(It is recommended to open the Neo4j database link in incognito mode to avoid cache problems)
+A. It is recommended to open the Neo4j database link in incognito mode to avoid cache problems
+B. Default username = neo4j and password = neo4j
+C. Set and remember new password (which will be required in step 3)

 ### 2. Clone/Download project files and install dependencies